complete-dope/complete-dope.github.io/_posts/FnO.md

 ```
 delta = 0.5 + (0.1 x 2) => 0.7
 So, its more like owning 70 shares of stock instead of 50.
 That's gamma , the position just got more directional ..

+### OI ( open interest )
+We say their is huge OI ( open interest ) in Calls and Puts that bank nifty will stay above or below  49500
+So the sellers to these buyers are institutional and they want to keep there premium and want options to expire worthless

+There best interest lies in to keep the price at 49500

 # Strategies